cedricfoucault/shapefinder/README.txt

 Todo
 ----

-* Extends the detection so that it works even if the shapes in the target image are bigger or smaller than in the pattern image.
+* Extend the detection so that it works even if the shapes in the target image are bigger or smaller than in the pattern image.
-* Extends the detection so that it works even if the shapes in the target image is rotated.
+* Extend the detection so that it works even if the shapes in the target image is rotated.
 * Automate the process for large amounts of target images, in order to apply it to videos (many time frames).
 * Make it compatible with recent c compilers.
 * Make it compatible with UNIX.